 - Clackamas County Assessment & Taxation provide answers to many of the frequently asked questions about Business Personal Property Tax .

-Minority Status: The following websites are intended to support minority owned businesses.
+Minority Status: The following website is intended to support minority owned businesses.

 - The Oregon Association of Minority Entrepreneurs is an association that is a partnership between ethnic minorities, entrepreneurs, education, government and established corporate businesses to promote and develop entrepreneurship and economic development for ethnic minorities in the State of Oregon.